programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 Calling this method means that the lower layers of the model will now be updated during training.
 It is often useful to run `lr_find` again when a model has been unfrozen, since the appropriate learning rate will usually be different.

 <div class="alert alert-warning">
 To get a better understanding of this learning process we suggest you compare to output of the `learn.summary()` method when a model is 'frozen' or 'unfrozen'.
-You will be able to see for each layer, whether it is trainable, and how many parameters in total are trainable.
+You will be able to see for each layer whether it is trainable and how many parameters in total are trainable.
 </div>